 From community dialogue and innovative partnerships to guidance with Aliyah and travel to Israel, JEWISHcolorado’s Senior Israeli Emissary facilitates dialogue between Israel and our community with an emphasis on mutual respect and the belief that the future of the Jewish people is based on its ability to establish a direct relationship between its various communities around the world.

-Our current Israeli Emissary, Itai Divinsky, resides in Denver with his wife, Mor, and four children.
+Our current Israeli Emissary, Nelly Ben Tal, resides in Denver with her husband and children.

 Teen Emissaries | Shinshinim

 The teen emissaries are part of a larger program called the Sh’nat Sherut (or Shin Shin) Program run by the Jewish Agency for Israel (JAFI).
 JAFI is one of JEWISHcolorado’s two major overseas partners.
 This is the 9th year that JEWISHcolorado along with our community partners has brought this program to Colorado.
 The goal of the Shinshinim Program is to place high school graduates from Israel in Jewish communities abroad for a one-year program of volunteer service.
 The objective is to build bridges between Israeli youth and Jewish communities, creating educational dialogue between the two, in order to strengthen our Jewish family ties and to build the foundation for a secure Jewish future.
 Part of the experience for our Shinshinim is to place them with local families who provide them with room and board and a loving home.